jdewit/GeneratorBundle/README.md

 mapped in a bundle!
 (ex.
 AvroDemoBundle)

-If the bundle does not exist, it will prompt you whether or not you would like create it.
+If the bundle does not exist, it will prompt you whether or not you would like to create it.

 The generator also prompts you for a tag.
 This allows you to only generate files you have marked with a specific tag in your configuration.
-Just press <enter> if you want to generate all of the files in your config.
+Just press "enter" if you want to generate all of the files in your config.

 Templates